 Each country is taking measures to help entrepreneurs cope with the corona crisis.
 The consequences for your business depend on the measures taken by the country you do business in or with.
 The European Commission, meanwhile, has launched a package of measures to support businesses, plus guidelines to continue to ensure free movement of goods.

 On this page

 Corona information and support per country

 On the German Chamber of Commerce (Deutsche Industrie- und Handelskammertag, DIHK) website you can find an overview of the current developments and general information about the corona crisis by entrepreneurs and an overview of the situation in other global regions.

 See also: the Netherlands Enterprise Agency (RVO) information on doing business with Germany.

 The Austrian Chamber of Commerce (Wirtschaftskammer Österreich, WKO) provides on overview with FAQ.
 On the website you can also find a general checklist for companies affected by the corona crisis.
-WKO also gives an overview with the situation in other countries, a list of support measures for each business sector and various webinars for international businesses.
+WKO also gives an overview with the situation in other countries, and a list of support measures for each business sector.

 The Luxembourg Chamber of Commerce’s has information to support businesses available.
 You can also call the business helpline for corona related questions.

 See also: the Netherlands Enterprise Agency (RVO) information on doing business with France.